May 14, 2026

 👉 Best Cash Advance Apps

-Payday loans can help with short-term financial needs and they often offer the convenience of approval with no credit check.
-Alabama borrowers should be aware of the risks of payday lending and how it can hurt financially.
+Payday loans can help with short-term financial needs, and they often offer the convenience of approval with no credit check.
+Alabama borrowers should be aware of the risks of payday lending and how it can harm their finances.

 • Rates: Payday loans can carry much higher effective rates than credit cards, personal loans and other alternatives.
 Getting cash quickly may be a relief in an emergency, but it can come at a high cost.

 • Renewal fees: Renewing a payday loan means you delay repayment until your next payday.
-That might be necessary in a cash crunch but your lender can charge a rollover fee, which adds to your total cost of borrowing.
+That might be necessary during a cash crunch, but your lender can charge a rollover fee, which adds to your total borrowing cost.

 • Multiple loans: Alabama doesn't limit the number of loans you can have at one time.
 You can get a new payday loan the next business day after you pay off an existing one.
 That could lead to overreliance on payday loans and leave you struggling to pay off the debt that accumulates.